 THE PRINCIPLES guiding our actions are: A Learning Organization committed to Currency and Relevancy and the Contribution to Knowledge, Empowered Professional Faculty, Socratic and Adult Learning Methods, Training for Certainty and Educating for Uncertainty with a Multi-disciplinary Curricula, and Creating a Learning Environment that supports understanding of Joint Interdependence and the implications of the Strategic, Operational, and Tactical levels of war:

-A Learning Organization Committed to Currency and Relevancy and the Contribution to Knowledge: Our current reality is a transforming Army at war that demands that our graduates be prepared to assume war fighting duties immediately upon graduation.
+A Learning Organization Committed to Currency and Relevancy and the Contribution to Knowledge: Our current reality demands that CGSC graduates be prepared to assume warfighting duties immediately upon graduation.
 Our graduates must be confident, competent leaders, and creative problem solvers who understand the complexities of the contemporary operating environment.
 Learning is our most important contribution to the nation; therefore, our challenge is the mastery of a diverse, broad, and ever-changing professional body of knowledge.
 Collaboration (developing, publishing, and subscribing) in the professional body of knowledge is essential to maintain currency and make relevant contributions to furthering professional understanding or creating new professional knowledge.
-This demands that USACGSC be a learning organization committed to a continuous effort to improve student learning, teaching, and the learning environment.
+This demands that CGSC be a learning organization committed to a continuous effort to improve student learning, teaching, and the learning environment.
 We must be an analytic, thinking, and learning institution, seeking new knowledge, but circumspect enough to discern the difference between contemporary innovation and enduring principles.

-Training for Certainty and Educating for Uncertainty with a Multi-disciplinary Curriculum: USACGSC serves as the US Army's most important professional school, combining theoretical education and practical training to produce leaders who are proficient in the understanding and conduct of modern warfare.
-We must train for certainty and educate for uncertainty; both training and education are vital to our students' learning needs.
-We must train our graduates on enduring doctrinal principles, emerging lessons, and the skills they will require in their next assignment.
-Moreover, we must educate our graduates for the uncertainty they will surely encounter; they must know how to think and apply critical reasoning and creative thinking in complex ambiguous situations.
-USACGSC’s academic policies and curricular designs educate and train professional officers of all the military services in the nature and conduct of land warfare within the complex national security environment, as well as advance the state of contemporary military knowledge through original research and experimentation.
+Training for Certainty and Educating for Uncertainty with a Multi-disciplinary Curriculum: The CGSC serves as the US Army's most important professional school, combining theoretical education and practical training to produce leaders who are proficient in the understanding and conduct of modern warfare.
+We must train for certainty and educate for uncertainty, as both training and education are vital to our students' learning needs.
+We must train our graduates on enduring doctrinal principles, emerging lessons, and the skills they will require in their career.
+We must educate our graduates for the uncertainty they will surely encounter; they must know how to think and apply critical reasoning and creative thinking in complex ambiguous situations.
+The CGSC's academic methods and curricular designs educate and train military officers and interagency partners in the nature and conduct of land warfare within the complex national security environment.
+In addition, CGSC advances the state of contemporary military knowledge through original research and experimentation.